mozilla/addons-code-manager/README.md

 ### `yarn stage`

-This runs the app in the development mode, with the [stage AMO API](https://addons-server.readthedocs.io/).
+This runs all development processes in a single column using [stmux][].
+Open [http://localhost:3000](http://localhost:3000) to view the development site. **Press CTRL-a-? for help**.
+The application is configured to use the [stage AMO API](https://addons-server.readthedocs.io/).

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ### `yarn start-local-dev`